Process selection criteria

 CAPEX Saving: due to the simple processing sequence, and no usage of steam, the plant will not have cookers or boilers, therefore Cold single Stage Full Pressing requires a relatively low investment.

 The seed from storage may contain up to 2% foreign material.
 The purpose of the cleaning process is to remove as much of foreign material as possible.
 An optional weighing process can be foreseen to get an accurate inventory of the material being sent through the seed preparation process.

 Milling is aimed at reducing inlet raw material into smaller size particles.
 This step may not be needed on smaller and softer feed materials.
 Milling can be achieved in a hammer mill, or cracking rolls.

-  In some cases, the cracking rolls milling can be combined with dehulling system, generally aimed at increasing protein content on the press cake.
+In some cases, milling with cracking rolls can be combined with a dehulling system, generally aimed at increasing protein content on the press cake.

 Full Pressing is the heart of the process.
-Properly prepared material is fed continuously into the cooled screw press where cellular structure of the seed is severely distorted, tearing open the cell walls.
+Properly prepared material is fed continuously into the cooled screw press where cellular structure of the seed is severely distorted, tearing open the cell walls and releasing the oil.
 Most of the oil will be extracted while producing a discharge cake with both integrity of shape and porosity, ideal for downstream cake cooling.
 DesmetBallestra offers a full range of ROSEDOWNS screw presses for cold pressing all kind of seeds, and at all capacities.